The London Bucket List: 30+ Must-Do Experiences

 No doubt that London is one of the great metropolises of the world and it never fails to exhilarate, entertain and make an ever-lasting impression.
 It’s a city in which you’ll never run out of things to do, see and experience.
 Adventure and new experiences lurk on every corner- all you have to do is give in to wanderlust and go exploring.

 London has its array of tourist sights to see and bucket list items to tick off.
 Having said that, however, it’s very easy to get off the tourist trail and live the London experience like a local.
-In this ultimate London bucket list guide, I’ll discuss all the must-visit places as well as my favourite places of interest in London, making sure you have a trip like no other.
+In this ultimate London bucket list guide, I’ll discuss all the top things to do in London as well as my favourite places of interest in London, making sure you have a trip like no other.

 What I personally love most about London after living here for 25 years, is its variety; the variety of people you can meet, the food, culture, shopping.
 It’s as though somebody went to every country in the world and bought back a piece to London.